z-zang/lm-code-intro-react-router-fakelandia/docs/activity_3.md

 ## Form Behaviour

-**When the form is filled in, the confess button becomes enabled.**
+**When the form is filled in, THEN the confess button becomes enabled.**

 What does "filled in" mean, exactly?
 It's up to you!
 Perhaps the subject line is required, and the details must be a certain length, and a dropdown option must be selected?
-Or maybe you think other requirements make more sense - choose some sensible form states that will enable or disable the Confess button!
+Or maybe you think other requirements make more sense - choose some sensible form states that will **enable** or **disable** the Confess button!

-**When Confess is pressed, if they are confessing to a crime then it should be added to the list of crimes in the current application state.
-If they just want to talk, you can log their request in the console.**
+**When Confess is pressed: IF they are confessing to a crime THEN it should be added to the list of crimes in the current application state.
+However, IF they just want to talk, THEN you can log their request in the console.**

 👉 Build a form that obeys the above rules, with your own interpretation of what it means for the form to be correctly filled in.

 👉 This might be a good candidate for some testing.
-(If you haven't been testing all your components already!)
+(If you haven't been testing all your components already... you have, right?!)
 Add a `test.js` file to check your button is enabled/disabled correctly given the right props to the form component.

-👉 Check you can submit your own crimes that get added to the list in state!
+👉 Check you can submit your own crimes that get added to the list in state.
+It's starting to feel like a real app!
+(If a weird one.)

+👉 Hold on!
+Have you been writing quality, valid, accessible HTML?
+Maybe now is a good time to run your generated HTML through a validator and see!

 👉 (Optional) You may have noticed the 1.5s wait when you call `generateMisdemeanours`.
 If not, try increasing the sleep(1500) in `generateMisdemeanours` until it becomes annoying when you reload.
 Can you show a nice "loading" message while the fake API is loading?